MicrosoftDocs/memdocs/memdocs/intune/fundamentals/in-development.md

 ## App management

 ### Configure whether a required iOS app is removable<!-- 8391462  -->
-You will be able to configure whether a required iOS app is installed as a removable app by end users.
+You'll be able to configure whether a required iOS app is installed as a removable app by end users.
 The new setting will apply to iOS store, LOB and built-in apps.
-You will be able to find this setting in the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431) by selecting **Apps** > **iOS/iPadOS** > **Add**.
-When setting the app assignments, you will be able to select **Install as removable**.
+You'll be able to find this setting in the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431) by selecting **Apps** > **iOS/iPadOS** > **Add**.
+When setting the app assignments, You'll be able to select **Install as removable**.
 The default value is **yes**, which means the app is removable.
 Existing required installs on iOS 14 will be updated to the default (removable) setting value when this setting is implemented.
 For more information about iOS apps, see [Microsoft Intune app management](..\apps\app-management.md).

 ### Scope tag support for customization policies<!--6182440  -->
 You'll be able to assign scope tags to Customization policies.
-To do so, go to [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431) > **Tenant administration**> **Customization** where you will see **Scope tags** configuration options.
+To do so, go to [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431) > **Tenant administration**> **Customization** where You'll see **Scope tags** configuration options.

+### Android Enterprise system app support in work profiles<!-- 5291507  -->
+You'll be able to deploy Android Enterprise system apps for Android Enterprise Work Profile devices.
+System apps are apps that do not appear in the Managed Google Play Store and come pre-installed on the device.
+Once a system app is deployed, You'll be unable to uninstall, hide, or otherwise remove the system app.
+Note that this feature is planned to be released on or near the 2101 release timeframe.
+For related information about system apps, see [Add Android Enterprise system apps to Microsoft Intune](../apps/apps-ae-system.md).

+### New app categories to target app protection policies more easily<!-- 4802581  -->
+We've improved the UX of Microsoft Endpoint Manager by creating categories of apps that you can use to more easily and quickly target app protection policies.
+These categories are **All public apps**, **Microsoft apps**, and **Core Microsoft apps**.
+After you have created the targeted app protection policy, you can select **View a list of the apps that will be targeted** to view a list of the apps that will be affected by this policy.
+As new apps are supported, we'll dynamically update these categories to include those apps as appropriate, and your policies will be automatically apply to all apps in your selected category.
+If needed, you can continue to target policies for individual apps as well.
+For more information, see [How to create and assign app protection policies](../apps/app-protection-policies.md) and [Create and deploy Windows Information Protection (WIP) policy with Intune](../apps/windows-information-protection-policy-create.md).

 <!-- ***********************************************-->
 ## Device configuration